istepanov/Udacity-CarND-P4-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Lane finding algorithm definitely can be improved.
-Due to limited time I had for this project, I run sliding window search for every frame instead of finding lanes based on previous frames.
-That would make algorithm less wobbly because it would have a region of interest to search based on previous frames.
+Missing line (when one of two lines cannot be found) recovery can be improved: current version uses simple "if not found, use data from the previous frame" logic, that's not ideal, the detected line are sometimes a bit wobbly (nothing critical though).
+Instead, the pipeline could use data extrapolation based on few previous frames - this would make detected lines smoother.

+Another imporvement is to apply addaptive thresholds so the code would perform better in too bright/too dark/lots of shadows conditions.

-The pipeline might fail if there are sharp lines in the middle of the lane (tire marks, temporary line marks in construction zones, uneven pavement).
-It would definitely fail if lane splits in two.
+The pipeline would definitely fail if the lane splits in two (for instance, a hightway exit).
 Also, it assumes the road is flat, which is not true for mountain roads.